Chapter 6

 1. to strengthen and support the witness and activity of Friends by continuing the personal friendships, spiritual inspiration and momentum that residential gatherings provide;

-2. to provide time, at a more leisurely pace than is normally possible during London-based Yearly Meeting, for the exploration of those issues and concerns which by their nature require such time;
+2. to provide time, at a more leisurely pace than is normally possible during regular Yearly Meeting sessions, for the exploration of those issues and concerns which by their nature require such time;

 3. to provide the space for exploration of issues and concerns in groups or other diverse ways;